rajdeeeps/rajdeeeps/README.md

 - 👋 Hi, I’m @rajdeeeps
-- 👀 I’m interested in Front End Development
+- 👀 I’m interested in AI/ML Development
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently working on Deep-Learning Projects
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Open Source AI projects
-- 📫 How to reach me ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 rajdeeeps/rajdeeeps is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.